by guest author Christopher Gladwell, Engaged Yoga

 For me, this manifested in some serious addictive behaviour with alcohol and narcotics to begin with, the drive towards truth moving me out of this addiction, I fell into addictive behaviour with food, using food as a source of emotional comfort.

-One day one of my regular teachers was absent and instead there was a woman dressed in orange teaching, she gave me a phone number so I could check some other teachings.
+One day one of my regular teachers was absent and instead the woman teaching was dressed in orange, she gave me a phone number so I could check some other teachings.
 This was how I encountered a teacher who became a very special and influential part of my life, a teacher who still holds my reverence and respect for her presence, her person and her powerful teaching.
 This is Swami Pragyamurtiji of the South London Satyananda Yoga Centre.

 The cleansing practices she taught me that facilitated a change in relationship with food and my own intestinal tract; the asanas that allowed greater life- energy flow in the physical structure; these in conjunction with pranayama that encouraged deeper purity and flow of prana; the wonderful and magical practice of Yoga Nidra, the deep relaxation and transformation practice of the ‘sleep of the Yogi’; Yogic concentration practices (dharana) and meditations from the Bihar school such as Antar Mouna, the practice of Inner Silence; all these helped lead me step by step to greater health and wellbeing, clarity and focus of mind and a movement from pain and distress to greater ease and relaxation in my own existence.